Today is the 30th anniversary of the Americans with Disabilities Act (ADA). That means today is a day for both celebration and reflection.

 Yep, you heard that right: By emphasizing people over compliance, we can actually end up achieving a higher level of compliance.

-For example, if you’re an aspiring accessibility professional looking to gain a better understanding of people with color-deficient vision, which is the better teacher — trying to memorize WCAG Success Criteria 1.4.1, 1.4.3, 1.4.6, and 1.4.11 line and verse, or hearing directly from people with color deficiency and seeing realistic simulations of what they see?
+For example, if you’re looking to gain a better understanding of the accessibility needs of people with either low or color-deficient vision, which is the better teacher — trying to memorize WCAG Success Criteria 1.4.1, 1.4.3, 1.4.6, and 1.4.11 line and verse, or hearing directly from people with these disabilities and seeing realistic simulations of what they see?

 It’s no contest: Empathy, real-world application, and learn by doing always lead to superior understanding and results.